The Bibliophile's Guide to H2G2

 Show your support

 Edit- We have moved to Razorpay for payments within India.
-For readers outside India: Sign up for $25/year to unlock access to the following benefits Benefits: 1.
+For readers outside India: Sign up for the Readers of 42 at a one-time fee of $50 to unlock access to the following benefits: 1.
 42: The Curious Reader's Companion (5 Volumes) - Swipe and tap to access a selection of 42 hand-picked reads, across genres, by 42 different authors in each volume + podcasts, videos, bonus links, writing prompts, and more.
-2. Paid Access to the Readers of 42 Library on Substack from now till December 31, 2025 - Receive nudges to read from our Reader Companions via email as part of our monthly Readathons in 2024 and weekly Readathons in 2025.
+2. Unrestricted Access to the Readers of 42 Library on Substack till December 31, 2025 - Receive nudges to read from our Reader Companions via email as part of our weekly Readathons in 2025.
 3. Access to the 'Readers of 42' WhatsApp private broadcast - Stay updated through our admin-only group.
 (No spam, we promise) 4.
 Priority invitations and special prices for our offline and online Reader Experiences - Meet fellow readers at our Guided Reading Meditations, bookstore mixers, and live streams.
 Also, cohort-based courses launching soon.
 5. Monthly virtual Reader meets

 Recent Supporters